Ali-Amechghal/Javascript-Notes/SPEAKINGJS-Part2.md

 		(1).toString(); //my prefered one
 		1.0 .toString(); //with floating point number
 	``
-	To parse a number from string or others objects always use Number() insted of parseFloat() , that will avoid some issues like :
+	To parse a number from string or others objects always use Number() instead of parseFloat() , that will avoid some issues like :
 		```javascript
  			//parseFloat() vs Number()
  			parseFloat(true) // NaN